Did you just find out that you’re going to be induced?

 If you are being induced for 24-48 hours that can be a lot of examinations!

-Although we are using sterile gloves, the vagina has A LOT of bacteria.
+Although we are using sterile gloves, the vagina has A LOT of bacteria including group b streptococcus (GBS) that is present in some women.
 Thus, each time we examine you there is a risk of introducing bacteria into the uterus.

 The risk of infection is further increased if your amniotic membranes have been ruptured for several hours.

-To decrease the risk of infection, most physicians will limit the number of examinations you receive while in labor.
+To decrease the risk of infection, most physicians will limit the number of examinations you receive while in labor and/or give you antibiotics if you are found to be GBS positive.

 Tachysystole is defined as having too many uterine contractions, too close together.